How Credit Card "Bailout" Works

 - These are hardship based programs to reduce your debt.
 You should not consider a debt reduction in this manner if you do not have a financial hardship.
 See examples of qualifying hardships here.

-- A “credit card bailout” is an opportunity to reduce your debts so you can pay them off through a hardship based program, this is not an offer to payoff a debt for you.
+- A “credit card bailout” is an opportunity to reduce your debts so you can pay the remaining amount off through a hardship based program, this is not an offer to payoff a debt for you.

 - A Hardship program is not a bankruptcy